WICG/historical-paymentrequest/explainer.md

 ### Basic Flow

 To get started, a merchant creates a payment request.
-A payment request tells the browser what instruments or schemes are supported by the merchant, the amount of the transaction, and any other necessary scheme-specific information that may be necessary to process the transaction.
+A payment request tells the browser what instruments or schemes are accepted by the merchant, the amount of the transaction, and any other necessary scheme-specific information that may be necessary to process the transaction.
 The standard message passing format between entities is JSON.

 ```js
 var supportedInstruments = ["visa", "bitcoin", "bobpay.com"];